bakkerjoeri/latest-build-timestamp-webpack-plugin/README.md

-# Latest build plugin
+# Latest build timestamp plugin
-Log the timestamp of your latest build after it is finished.
+Log the timestamp at which the build process ended.

 After completing a build from your terminal, it will output the timestamp at which the build process ended:
 ```